 Crochet is popular!
 It is one of the fastest growing leisure activities and appeals to a wide audience.
 Because so many people are doing it, there are all kinds of ways to learn about it.

-The Internet is a fabulous resource with new information appearing daily.
-Here at the Bluprint website we offer online courses with some of the top instructors in the industry.
-Crochet: Basics and Beyond with Kim Werker and Improve Your Crochet with Edie Eckman both offer lessons on reading patterns in addition to essential information that will improve your crochet experience.
-Our blog is another place to look for tips and guidance.
+Craftsy offers online courses with some of the top instructors in the industry.
+Crochet: Basics and Beyond with Kim Werker and Improve Your Crochet: Essential Techniques with Edie Eckman both offer lessons on reading patterns in addition to essential information that will improve your crochet experience.

 Many independent blogs offer the unique perspective of personal experience to your pattern reading questions.
 Because they are written by crocheters of varying skill levels, they can offer great hints and advice.
 And lets not forget YouTube.
 Many popular designers have entered the world of podcasts and educational vid-clips.